The Last Belle: Summary

 The story is all about how Rosie found love in London.
-After exchanging e-mails with a mysterious beau in an online chatroom for weeks, she is excited to hear that he wants to meet her in person one evening.
+After her divorce, she is lonely and decides to explore online dating.
+She finally begins exchanging e-mails with a mysterious beau in an online chatroom for weeks and is excited to hear that he wants to meet her in person one evening.
 She has been told by him that he lives in a big house, is interested in the arts and fashion, and has had his friends tell him that he bears a strong resemblance to actor Brad Pitt.

-The truth is that Wally—her online lover—is a drunkard and overweight, watches adult movies and has pin-ups plastered all over his apartment, and dresses in loud shirts and ties.
+The truth is that Wally—her online lover—is a drunkard and overweight, watches adult movies and has pin-ups plastered all over his apartment and dresses in loud shirts and ties, and he almost gets away with these lies.
 He too is looking forward to his date with Rosie, but while waiting to leave, he has one too many cans of beer, resulting in him falling asleep past the time he had intended to leave by.
-It becomes a race against the clock as Wally is literally thrown out of his apartment and has to endure the London Underground system and other obstacles in order to reach his date, while Rosie worries over whether her date will arrive at all.
+When he finally wakes up, it becomes a race against the clock as Wally is literally thrown out of his apartment and has to endure hallucinations and mishaps at the London Underground system and other obstacles in order to reach his date, while Rosie worries over whether her date will arrive at all.
+Lucky for her, she unexpectedly finds true love in the...just not with Wally.